sous-chefs/docker/README.md

 ```

 ## docker_service
-The `docker_service`: resource is a composite resource, that uses
+The `docker_service`: resource is a composite resource that uses
 `docker_installation` and `docker_service_manager` resources.

 The `:create` action uses a `docker_installation`